slowproj/slowdash/Applications/SlowDrip/README.md

 ## FirstMeshControl
-Dripline Python script is placed under `slowdash.d/config` so that it can be used from SlowDash GUI.
+A Dripline Python script is placed under `slowdash.d/config` so that it can be used from SlowDash GUI.

 This uses a docker image that includes both Dripline and SlowDash.
 First build the image by running `make` at the `SlowDrip` directory:
 ```